UK breakdown coverGet a quote

 On average 18-24 year olds thought they would consume the most units (7.41).

-The conservative party were identified as the most motorist friendly by AA members with 13% of respondents saying this.
+The conservative party was identified as the most motorist friendly by AA members with 13% of respondents saying this.

 A quarter of all respondents (25%) felt that none of the main political parties were motorist-friendly, and half (50%) of all respondents were unfamiliar with any of the parties’ policies regarding motorists.